to

 Mrs Jephson is the Key Stage One Co-ordinator who will be popping in lots to check we are having lots of fun whilst we learn.

-Mrs Anderton will have one afternoon a week of PPA and this will usually be covered by Mrs Hussain.
+Mr D'Souza will have one day out of class on a Tuesday every two weeks for PPA and this will usually be covered by Mr J Moreton.

 General Information

 In a morning the gates will be open between 8.35am and 8.40am.
-Please say goodbye to your children on the playground and they will walk around to enter the classroom via the cloakroom.
+Please say goodbye to your children on the playground and they will enter the classroom via the door which faces the playground.
 Parents are not allowed to accompany them from the playground.

 Learning Information